krystallopez/python-projects/README.md

 This repo is a compilation of several different Python projects that I have built over the last couple of weeks.
 Feel free to browse through each of the files and check out some of my code!
 Enjoy and thank you for viewing!!

+## Installation
+* Make sure to have the latest version of Python installed in your machine
+* Clone this repository to your local machine, using <code>git clone</code>
+* Open a terminal window and enter <code>python3 -filename</code>
+* Once you have done this, the code will then run in your terminal.

 ## Project 1: A Star Wars Interactive Quiz (CLI)